TEB-model/teb/README.md

 ../../build/driver
 ```

 The output files are written to `tests/CAPITOUL/output`.
 You can compare them with the reference outputs in `tests/CAPITOUL/ref_output`.
+You can modify parameter-specific values or activate/deactivate part of TEB from the `input.nml` file.